Free Webinar: Leveraging Empathy to Create Great Content

 - Say & Do

-For example, let's say you're selling Ring, a video surveillance system for home owners:
+For example, let's say you're advertising Ring, a video surveillance system for home owners

 Think & Feel: They want to feel safe in their own home.

 Hear: The neighbors had a fake delivery man knock on their door last night.

 See: They have a beautiful home, and two young children.